 In Suvarnabhumi Airport the Domestic Counters for Bangkok Airways check-in are located in ROW F, Passenger Terminal level 4.
 The ticketing office is located in the passenger terminal on level 6.

-More information about Bangkok Airways here: Bangkok Airways FAQ
+More more information on Bangkok Airways here Bangkok Airways FAQ

 Thai Airways, the national carries, also has two flights a day starting at 5000 THB.
 Good news for Star Alliance members, the final leg of your trip can be booked at the same time as your international leg which allows your suitcases to arrive at the same time as you do, as opposed to having to pick them up in Bangkok.